lingrino/glen/README.md

 Glen is a simple command line tool that, when run within a local GitLab project, will call the GitLab API to get all environment variables from your project's CI/CD pipeline and print them locally, ready for exporting.

-With the default flags you can run `eval $(glen -r)` to export your project's variables and the variables of every parent group.
+With the default flags you can run `eval $(glen -r)` to export the variables of your project and the variables of every parent group.

 ## Installation